Slurm on Talapas

 • It requests 500MB of RAM.

-• The job output will be written hello_world_python-[jobid].out and hello_world_python-[jobid].err respectively.
+• The job output will be written to hello_world_python-[jobid].out and hello_world_python-[jobid].err respectively.

 • It runs a file in the slurm_examples directory called hello.py that prints to standard output.